Heart Attacks

 Get your heart checked

-The recent deaths of high-profile Australians to suspected heart attacks reminds us all to check our heart health, says University of Melbourne expert.
+The recent deaths of high-profile Australians due to suspected heart attacks is a reminder for all of us to check our heart health

 What it takes to make a heartbeat

-By studying the zebrafish, a University of Melbourne-led study shows a gene involved in cardiac rhythm may explain how a heartbeat develops and is controlled.
+By studying the zebrafish, researchers have discovered how a gene involved in cardiac rhythm works – helping to explain how a heartbeat develops

 Early cardiovascular disease deaths linked to overweight and obesity are rising